-Information on hydrocarbon reserves is based on estimates that have not been reviewed by an independent consultant for the purposes of this offering compiled by Saudi Aramco as at 31 December 2021 and 31 December 2022, figures published by SAMA and the 2021 and 2022 Annual Statistical Bulletin published by OPEC.
+Information on hydrocarbon reserves is based on estimates that have not been reviewed by an independent consultant for the purposes of this offering

+The information on oil, gas and other reserves contained in this Base Prospectus is based on figures published by the Ministry of Energy as at 31 December 2023, and as at 31 December 2022, an annual review of reserves compiled by Saudi Aramco as at 31 December 2023, and 31 December 2022, figures published by SAMA and the 2023 and 2022 Annual Statistical Bulletin published by OPEC.
 Neither the Government nor the Dealers have engaged an independent consultant or any other person to conduct a review of Saudi Arabia's hydrocarbon reserves in connection with this offering.
 Potential investors should also note that the methodology used to calculate the reserves figures in each of the sources mentioned above may differ from the methodology used by other hydrocarbon producers and may also differ from the standards of reserves measurement prescribed by the U.S. Securities and Exchange Commission.